PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schema, live LayoutState contract, production occurrences, and captured normalization/internal-channel-slice boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal boundary-input channel-slice result characterization checkpoint

+`_optimize_boundary_input_transpose_channel_slice_blocks()` returns the stable four-counter dictionary comprising removed boundary input Transposes, rewritten boundary channel Slices, rewritten boundary axis operations, and inserted local boundary Transposes.
+Its wrapper has one production call, which currently discards the dictionary while passing the live `session.layout_state`.

+The zero-mutation schema test now fixes the exact four-key result, while the existing indexed owner coverage validates the supplied GraphIndex and LayoutState after a rewrite.
+A strict expected-failure orchestration contract requires the production result to be retained as `_terminal_boundary_input_channel_slice_stats`.
+It also fixes the captured `_terminal_boundary_input_normalization_stats` predecessor and the first internal Transpose/channel-slice propagation successor with the same live LayoutState.

+At implementation, replace only the direct expression with an assignment.
+Do not change the wrapper or pass implementation, four-key result schema, rewrite guards, graph mutation, tensor pruning, shared GraphIndex/LayoutState behavior, callback arguments, pass order, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- focused boundary-input channel-slice owner, internal channel-slice successor, boundary normalization/layout, terminal orchestration, architecture, and pass-efficiency gate: `338 passed, 1 xfailed in 20.53s`
+- branch-changed broad suite plus boundary-input, channel-slice/pad-Mul, terminal orchestration, architecture, and pass-efficiency coverage:
+  `1382 passed, 1 xfailed in 24.29s`

+The sole strict expected failure is the intentionally unimplemented terminal boundary-input channel-slice result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.